Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

    See how the search is refined.
 5. `LayoutStudy/analyze_layout_features_complete.py`
    See how performance is interpreted.
+6. `physical_prototype.py`
+   See how the selected layout and timing logic are used on real hardware.
-6. `Initial-simulation/`
+7. `Initial-simulation/`
-   Read the historical steps only if you want to follow the model evolution from first principles.
+   Read the historical steps if you want to follow the model evolution from first principles.

 ---